I-64 Southside – High Rise Bridge Project

 About the Project

-• a replaced Great Bridge Boulevard Bridge
+• replaced and realigned the Great Bridge Boulevard Bridge

-• area drainage improvements
+• improved area drainage issues

 The project delivery is a design build, led Granite Parsons Corman (GPC) Joint Venture.
 Under this method, the GPC performs final design, right-of-way acquisition, utility relocation, permit acquisition and construction.
 This approach allows some of these activities to be done concurrently.